w3f/polkadot-wiki/docs/learn/how-to/create-pure-proxy.md

     Controller accounts are being deprecated.
 You can still use existing ones for now, but creating new ones is no longer possible.

-    It is recommended to set your stash account as its own controller (described in [this article](change-controller-account.md)) and create a staking proxy to obtain the same benefits and greater flexibility.
+    It's recommended to set your stash account as its own controller (described in [this article](change-controller-account.md)) and create a staking proxy to obtain the same benefits and greater flexibility.

     Check out the article on [creating a proxy account](create-proxy-account.md) for more information.